1973 Canadian Grand Prix: Race report

 This was the first Grand Prix to feature a car with the number 0, the car in question being the McLaren of Jody Scheckter.

-The race began in very wet conditions, which caused a number of incidents later in the race.
+The race start was delayed from 2:30pm to 3:00pm and began in very wet conditions, which caused a number of incidents later in the race.
 François Cevert and Scheckter collided on the 32nd lap, resulting in the deployment of a safety car for the first time in Formula One history (although it would not be until twenty years later, in 1993, when these cars were given an official role).
 The car in question was a yellow Porsche 914 driven by former F1 privateer Eppie Wietzes.
-Wietzes stayed in front of Howden Ganley's Iso-Marlboro by mistake, which allowed several drivers, including eventual winner Peter Revson, to gain a lap on the field.
+Wietzes stayed in front of Howden Ganley's Iso-Marlboro because of race control's mistake, which allowed several drivers, including eventual winner Peter Revson, to gain a lap on the field.

 Pit stops at the time were unusual.
 Formula One had only recently switched to slick tyres but the drying conditions necessitated stops mid-race.
 The small pit lane at Mosport became busy, with a number of drivers heading into the pit lane only to have to drive through as there was no room for them to be serviced.

 Ganley realised the problem and waited until team-mate Tim Schenken had made his stop, making him one of the last to stop.

 The pit stops caused significant confusion, with some believing the leader to be Ganley and others, including Team Lotus manager Colin Chapman, believing it to be Emerson Fittipaldi.
 Chapman even went as far as to perform his traditional victory celebration of tossing his cap in the air at the end of what he believed to be the 80th lap, even though Fittipaldi was not shown the checkered flag.
 After a long pause, the starter waved the flag over a group of cars consisting of Ganley, Mike Hailwood, Peter Revson and James Hunt.
 Despite seeing the flag first, Ganley did not believe he had won the race, despite lap charts kept by the team showing him leading.
 The officials then announced Revson as the winner after a long confusion which included protests from Ganley's then girlfriend (later wife) who had been keeping the team's lap chart.

-Ganley maintains he feels he won the race, citing the fact official lap charts have him pitting when he did not.
+Ganley maintains he feels he either won the race or finished third, citing the fact official lap charts have him pitting when he did not.